alastairscott7/predatorpreysim/README.md

 The purpose was to create a grid of spaces where ants (prey) and doodlebugs (prey) will spawn.
 The doodlebugs will eat the ants if they find one, and will starve if they don't after 3 moves.
 Both organisms can breed and create an additional organism of their type.
+Press the Enter key to move time forward one tick.